-"Gift" does not include salary, benefits, services, fees, gifts, commissions, or expenses associated primarily with one's employment, business, or service as an officer or director of a corporation or organization; campaign contributions or expenditures pursuant to the election laws; an honorarium or honorarium expense; an award, plaque, certificate, etc., given in recognition of public, civic, charitable, or professional service; honorary membership in a service or fraternal organization; the use of a public facility or public property made available by a governmental agency for a public purpose; and transportation provided by an agency in relation to officially approved governmental business.
+A "Gift" does not include salary, benefits, services, fees, gifts, commissions, or expenses associated primarily with one's employment, business, or service as an officer or director of a corporation or organization; campaign contributions or expenditures pursuant to the election laws; an honorarium or honorarium expense; an award, plaque, certificate, etc., given in recognition of public, civic, charitable, or professional service; honorary membership in a service or fraternal organization; the use of a public facility or public property made available by a governmental agency for a public purpose; and transportation provided by an agency in relation to officially approved governmental business.
 Also exempted are some gifts from organizations which promote the exchange of ideas between, or the professional development of, governmental officials and employees and whose membership is primarily composed of elected or appointed public officials or staff, if the gift is to a member of the organization.

-GIFT SOLICITATION PROHIBITIONS - Each person required to file annual financial disclosure Form 1 or Form 6, including candidates for office, and each State procurement employee is prohibited from soliciting any gift from a political committee, or lobbyist or from a partner, firm, employer, or principal of a lobbyist.
+Gift Solicitation Prohibitions - Each person required to file annual financial disclosure Form 1 or Form 6, including candidates for office, and each State procurement employee is prohibited from soliciting any gift from a political committee, or lobbyist or from a partner, firm, employer, or principal of a lobbyist5.

-GIFT ACCEPTANCE PROHIBITIONS - Individuals, including candidates, required to file annual disclosure Form 1 or Form 6 (other than officials, members, or employees of the State Executive Branch and members or employees of the Legislature) and State procurement employees are prohibited from directly or indirectly accepting a gift worth over \$100 from a lobbyist, from a partner, firm, employer, or principal of the lobbyist, or from a political committee.
+Gift Prohibitions Acceptance Individuals, including candidates, required to file annual disclosure Form 1 or Form 6 (other than officials, members, or employees of the State Executive Branch and members or employees of the Legislature) and State procurement employees are prohibited from directly or indirectly accepting a gift worth over \$100 from a lobbyist, from a partner, firm, employer, or principal of the lobbyist, or from a political committee.
 (However, a gift may be accepted by a person on behalf of a governmental entity or charitable organization, provided the gift is promptly transferred to the intended entity or organization.)

-GIFTS OVER \$25 AND NOT EXCEEDING \$100 - Persons required to file financial disclosure Form 1 or Form 6, including candidates for office, (except officials, members, or employees of the State Executive Branch and members or employees of the Legislature) and State procurement employees may accept a gift valued at over \$25 but not exceeding \$100 from a lobbyist, or a political committee.
-However, a lobbyist or a political committee which gives a gift valued at over \$25 but not exceeding \$100 to a covered reporting individual or State procurement employee must report the gift on Commission on Ethics Form 30 by the last day of the calendar quarter for gifts given in the preceding quarter.
-Additionally, the donor must notify the recipient at the time a reportable gift is made that the gift will be disclosed as required above.
+Gifts Over \$25 and Not Exceeding \$100 - Persons required to file financial disclosure Form 1 or Form 6, including candidates for office, (except officials, members, or employees of the State Executive Branch and members or employees of the Legislature) and State procurement employees may accept a gift valued at over \$25 but not exceeding \$100 from a lobbyist, or a political committee.
+However, a lobbyist or a political